Ekito/bootstrap-linkpreview/README.md

 bootstrap-linkpreview.js is a JavaScript library offering a facebook-like preview for URLs.
 It's very simple to use and it's just a few Ko.

-Usually you would like to process that kind of things on a server but sometimes you can have no other way than doing it locally.
+Usually you would like to process that kind of things on a server but sometimes you have no other way than doing it locally.
 The main issue with local ajax calls is that it will return the exception:

 ``
 XMLHttpRequest cannot load *…* Origin : * is not allowed by Access-Control-Allow-Origin.